 Market commentary provided by Fifth Third Private Bank.
 Source of statistics is Bloomberg.com.
+Returns are calculated from market close on 3/2/15 through 3/31/15.
 This information is current as of the date of this letter and the opinions expressed are subject to change at any time, based on market and other conditions.
 This information is intended for educational purposes only and does not constitute the rendering of investment advice or specific recommendations on investment activities and trading.
 The mention of a specific security within this letter is not intended as a solicitation to buy or sell the specific security.
 Index performance shown within this letter is not representative of any Fifth Third managed account.

 Past performance is no guarantee of future results.
 Indexes are unmanaged, do not incur investment management fees, do not represent the performance of any particular investment, and may not be invested directly into by investors.
 Small company investing involves specific risks not necessarily encountered in large company investing such as increased volatility.
 Investments in foreign markets entail special risks such as currency, political, economic and market risks.

 S&P 500 Index is a composite of 500 companies, amongst the largest based in the United States, and it often used as a measure of the overall U.S. stock market.